 Forget conservation and endangered species, this hands-on animal place is just that – its aim is to bring humans and animals as close together as possible and as such it offers one of Devon’s most rewarding experiences for children.

-Just look at the expression of a little girl gently stroking a tiny dozing piglet, and you’ll see how well it works.
+Just look at the expression of a little girl as she spots a tiny dozing piglet, and you’ll see how well it works.
 Pennywell has been selectively breeding miniature pigs since 1992, with the result that a piglet weighs just eight ounces at birth and grows to about the size of a springer spaniel.

 It’s not just the miniature piglets here: every half hour there is something different happening, such as ferret racing, pig racing (14.30 daily, in season), bottle feeding or a falconry display, and there are plenty of non-animal activities for children too; much of it is under cover.